pine64/website/content/documentation/Pinebook_Pro/Power_and_charging.md

   - /wiki/Pinebook_Pro_power_and_charging
 ---

 The Pinebook Pro external power and charging circuity is quite rudimentary, and hence quirky.
-This article aims to explain all the fine points so that the behaviour could be understood and dealt with.
+This article aims to explain all the fine points so that the behavior could be understood and dealt with.

 ## Monitoring and control
 ### Overview